GuiziBr/expenses/README.md

 The goal of this application is helping in the expenses management of a couple.
 It keeps the expenses register that each one fills during the month and presents a dashboard of the registered expenses, it's amounts and the total difference between each person.

- The backend is build in nodejs + typescript with the following:
+ The backend is built with nodejs + typescript containing the following features:

 * User authentication
 * User creation